TimoCodez/awesome-repos-and-resources/contribution_guidelines.md

 8. **Submit a Pull Request**
    - Push your changes to your fork and then submit a pull request to the main repository.
    - In your pull request description, explain your changes and reference any related issues.

-## Guidelines for Contributions

-- **Quality over Quantity**: We prefer quality resources that offer clear and valuable insights or information.
-- **Relevance**: Ensure that your contributions are relevant to the tech community and fit within the existing categories.
-- **No Spam**: Contributions should not be promotional or spammy in nature.

 ## Updating Your Pull Request